mcdemarco/the-new-kitchen-cookbook/pie/crust.md

 * 1/4 tsp. fine salt
 * 2--4 T. cold water

+### Cheddar cheese crust

+* 1 stick butter, chilled
+* 3/4 c. grated cheddar cheese
+* 1 1/4 c. flour
+* 3/4 tsp. fine salt
+* 2--4 T. cold water

 ## Directions (All Crusts)

 1. Mix flour & salt.
-2. Cut in shortening or butter with a pastry cutter until pieces are pea-sized.
+2. Cut in shortening, butter, and/or cheese with a pastry cutter until pieces are pea-sized.
+(You can also use a food processor, but I don't.)
 3. Add water gradually (a teaspoon at a time) until just damp.
 (You won't need all the water.)
 4. Squeeze into a ball.
 5. For a double crust, divide in half and use the larger half (if one is larger) for the bottom crust.